YashasShetty/summary_of_few_l4dc_23_talks/README.md

 Summary by : Rohit Reddy and Yashas Shetty

+# Introduction

+The Learning for Dynamics & Control Conference is an annual conference which focusses on new finfdngs in the field of control and dynamical systems.
+It is interdisciplinary, bringing together researchers from control, robotics, machine learning, and optimization One of the goals of L4DC is to build strong ties between these disciplines and enable active collaboration The 5th Annual Learning for Dynamics & Control Conference (L4DC) was held from 14 June -16 June 2023 at the University of Pennsylvania.
-We are going to summarize the following topics from the l4dc 2023 conference
+We are going to summarize the following topics from the L4DC 2023 conference

 1. Model Predictive Control via On-Policy Imitation Learning
 2. Policy Learning for Active Target Tracking over Continuous Trajectories
 3. Policy Evaluation in Distributional LQR
 4. Agile Catching with Whole-Body MPC and Blackbox Policy Learning

-Source :<https://l4dc.seas.upenn.edu/oral-presentations-program/#oral1>
+We decided to summarize a few talks related to policy learning, policy evualtion.
+As we can see the first talk brings out a novice method where we overcome the issue of complicated computations in MPC by using imititation learning .
+A policy learning method for active target tracking in a continuous domain has been explained.
+There is another novice method to calculate a dsitrbutional LQR with  the help of policy learning.
+We then have a comparison between a Sequential Quadratic Programming solver and Blacbox policy learning method in robot arm catching application.
 The common theme of these topics is policy learning.
 We explored different types of policy learning presented in the conference.

+Source :<https://l4dc.seas.upenn.edu/oral-presentations-program/#oral1>

 # 1. Model Predictive Control via On-Policy Imitation Learning
 Source : <https://proceedings.mlr.press/v211/ahn23a/ahn23a.pdf>

 The first  paper deals with finding an efficient way of finding a controller for constrained linear systems.
 The presenters choose MPC as it is able to stabilize a constrained linear system as opposed to an LQR controller.
 MPC is also useful in many applications, has inherent robustness and works well in practice.
 The idea of MPC is

 The limitation is that we have to solve an optimization problem at each iteration which becomes very complicated for a higher dimensional system.
 One can use explicit MPC to overcome this issue, but it is very hard to precompute and store.
 To overcome this problem, learning approach is used.